yvonen-s/tw-us-nationid/README.md

 2. How satisfied are you with the president's performance in national defense?
 3. What is the highest priority concern the president should address (other than COVID-19, for the most recent years)?

 This script aggregates total survey data from years 2012-2021, filters out only the data for those three questions and arranges it into a dataframe grouped by survey year/quarter and expressing all data points as the percentage of total respondents who held each sentiment.
 The dataframe contains columns for all values of Q1 and Q2, named `unification`, `independence`, `squnification`, `sqindependence`, `sqidk`, `sqforever`, `vsatisfact`, `satisfact`, `nsatisfact`, `nallsatisfact`, `noopinion`, `refuse` and `idk`.
+(This information was translated from Chinese in the first script.)
 With regard to Q3, the code filters out only the proportion of people who chose Cross-strait relations as the highest priority concern, inputs it as column `xstrait` and drops the rest of the input values for that question.
-Output as _`teds.csv`_.
+Output as _`tedssorted.csv`_.
 #### Charts and analysis
 TBA
-### 3. dippol.py
+### 4. dippol.py
 ----
 This script reads data from `dipreg.csv`, a table of all countries, their diplomatic relationship status with Taiwan and their Polity Scores in each year.
 Polity Scores are a third-party metric examining "concomitant qualities of democratic and autocratic authority in governing institutions" and ranks regime authority on a 21-point scale ranging from -10 (hereditary monarchy) to +10 (consolidated democracy).
 #### Creating table of Taiwan's democracy ratings